AqwamCreates/DataPredict/docs/API/Models/OffPolicyMonteCarlo.md

 # [API Reference](../../API.md) - [Models](../Models.md) - OffPolicyMonteCarlo

-OffPolicyMonteCarlo is a neural network with reinforcement learning capabilities.
+OffPolicyMonteCarloControl is a neural network with reinforcement learning capabilities.
 It can predict any positive numbers of discrete values.

 ## Constructors